Best Tips To Prevent Tarnish On Silver Jewellery

 Take Precautions When Storing Jewellery

-The best solution is to store sterling silver jewellery in a container that is dry, relatively small, and does not allow the free flow of air.
+The best solution is to store sterling silver jewelry in a container that is dry, relatively small, and does not allow the free flow of air.
 In addition, humidity-absorbing sachets may help slow down tarnish further if placed in such a container.

-Clean The Jewellery On A Regular Basis
+Clean The Jewellery Regularly

 Takeaway!